 Inside the articles themselves as part of the article text

 In any other element that has a text input box

 Where Do People Find SEO Keywords?

 Since SEO is such a guessing game, many webdesigners and web admin use programs to help them find good SEO keywords and article topics that are SEO optimized for the most commonly used terms.
-Probable the best one to use is the one located in Google Adwords.
+Probably the best one to use is the one located in Google Adwords.
 You’ll want to click on “discover new keywords”.
-It’ll ask you put put in a term.
+It’ll ask you to put in a term.
 I put in ‘thriller author’ as an example and I got back such fantastic and relevant results as:

 Books Like Gone Girl